 |The participant is currently engaged in a partnership||Review of how the partnership is currently performing – how it is set up, the degree to which partnering principles are currently being applied, the relationship among the partners, where the potential trouble spots might be etc. Plans for further developing the partnership based on good practice learned in the course.|

 Participants should submit their final essay within 6 months of attending a training course, or registering for the Certificate.
 For further information on the process of Certification, please see our guidelines.

 You can register for the Certificate when you register on Eventbrite to attend a training course, or after you have attended.
 The fee for submission is $420 (USD) or £300 (GB).

 If you have already attended a course and you wish to register for the CPP, please use the link below.

-After final submission, if participants wish and TPI feel it is appropriate, the final essays can be edited and published on the TPI website as case studies or blogs.
-Participants can also request that the essays are kept confidential and TPI will not publish any information submitted as part of the Certification process without permission.
+After final submission, if participants wish and TPI feels it is appropriate, participants may edit their essays for publication on the TPI website as case studies or blogs.